Friday, December 26, 2025

 Holiday Three-fer

 One of the reasons it took so long to post anything was that this summer, like most, seemed extremely busy.
 And parts of it really were.
-We were gone to Ozzie-land for a week and half, visiting the beach and lake for some longer weekends, and I started a major house project to replace the backyard fence and gate and include a new deck.
+We were gone to Ozzie-land for a week and half, visiting the beach and lake for some longer weekends, and I started a major house project to replace the backyard fence and gate and build a new deck.
 Let's just say that most days were very industrious if not completely absorbed in R&R. That all came to an abrupt halt on Oct.
 1, 2025.
 The longest federal government shutdown in history began that day and despite never having been furloughed during a shutdown in my 20+ years in federal service, this was the year they decided my position was unnecessary during such a shutdown.
 I was optimistic that it would just be a week before congress capitulated or compromised but as the rhetoric became more clearly a stonewall, the reality sank in that this was going to be a long-haul ordeal.
 Fortunately, at the same time our local Drink-n-Draw group had just posted an "Inktober" challenge to draw one image for each day of the month with a list of mythical and mystical creatures assigned to each day.

 Day 1: Leviathan